 When you look at your pet from above, it should have a distinctive waist in front of his/her hips.

 When looking from the side, you should see a scooped abdomen tucked up towards the hind legs.
 Overweight pets have a flat to bulging tummy profile.

 Preferring cooler places and being more prone to overheating

 Obese pets are very often found in shade and in the cooler places of the house – like on the tiles, under fans or around air conditioners.

 Excessive skin irritations or a scruffy coat

-This often happen in obese pets due to the difficulty in grooming.
+This often happens in obese pets due to the difficulty they have with grooming.